 What has changed however is what needs to be considered when assessing the benefits of systems.
 There are wide scale legislative changes that have come in across the 2018 – 2019 period which raise more pertinent and socially responsible aspects of systems used in digital learning higher up the chain in terms of evaluation.
 This will be explored later in this portfolio but it is heartening that we now have informed conversations about accessibility and data protection that we were mumbling our ways through less than a decade ago.
 Copyright legislation is still woefully behind in this regard.

 I work in a large HEI and the digital learning support services are very dislocated and there is a somewhat of a post code lottery on support services per Faculty.
-So the next large piece of work for myself and other senior stakeholders in digital learning is to make an environmental that is more sustainable for technology commissioning with a larger centrally support tool set that allow for innovations with these new higher priority risks managed better.
+So the next large piece of work for myself and other senior stakeholders in digital learning is to make an environment that is more sustainable for technology commissioning with a larger centrally support tool set that allow for innovations with these new higher priority risks managed better.
 By this I mean guidance for those going off piste to analyse not just the constraints and benefits or certain technologically enhanced approaches to their teaching but also how they comply / exceed the expectations of the institution form a legal / socially progressive stand point.

 It is a certainly less fun than the previous policy light and system support light environment but it is a necessary step.
 In 2019 we have commissioned and decided about a new polling tool for the university.
 This helps us manage the risks of the previous wild west collection of ‘whatever we had seen at a conference’ product selection for in class polling.
 We have limited choice and functionality BUT we at least know our practitioners will not be sending who know what data here, there and everywhere.

 What will I do differently in the future?
 As discussed in 2.b I have been reborn into seeking out the student voice recently.
 Until this summer I have always treated people who say ‘we need the student voice’ as people who really wanted to say something but didn’t have anything to say.
 A lot of the decisions we make are functional and don’t need too much discussion they just need agreement and work.
-However, for content and activity we have never focussed on analysis after commissioning or brought students into conversations over tool selection.
+However, too often we have never focussed on analysis after commissioning or brought students into conversations over tool selection.
 Part of my new outlook is more open to this and I will endeavour to make space for the student voice in these decisions.